Reaction to fire testing

 Find out more about our construction fire testing across a variety of standards and test methods, with accredited laboratories placed across the globe.

 Flammability testing for thermal insulation is provided by Warringtonfire to BS 5803-4, as well as fire resistance tests under BS 476-1 and BS EN 13501-1

-Find out more about our defense fire testing services and how we are experienced working with the defense industry's demanding requirements.
+Find out more about our defence fire testing services and how we are experienced working with the defence industry's demanding requirements.

 Marine Fire Testing

 Find out more about our marine fire testing, performed across our fully accredited laboratories in the UK, Belgium, Germany and Australia.

 Learn how Warringtonfire can help test how your plastics and surface materials will react in a real-life fire situation, to ensure the products you develop are fit for purpose.

 Find out more about our comprehensive range of independent rail fire testing services, performed from our UKAS, DAkkS and BELAC accredited laboratories.

 Textiles Fire Testing